rohberg/rohberg.mailin/README.md

 # rohberg.mailin

-The service *rohberg.mailin* listens to incoming mails of defined mail accounts and sends a request to Plone website.
+The service *rohberg.mailin* listens to incoming mails of defined mail accounts and sends a request to a Plone website.
 This creates content in Plone.

 ## Use cases

 - Create instant content from mobile and work on later on desktop
 - Display newsletters.
 Do it searchable.
+- Mail reports, bills, snapshots, etc. as attachments to Plone.

 Download code to arbitrary location and install with